Faculty of Life and Health Sciences

 School of Nursing

-This level 6 module provides the student with the knowledge and skills to assess people who display challenging behaviours and to contribute to the construction of a plan of care for these clients (under supervision).
+On completion of this level 7 module the student will have the knowledge and skills to assess people who display challenging behaviours, and to contribute to the construction of a plan of care for these clients (under supervision).
 Any student who meets the module prerequisites may take the module as a stand-alone module.
-Assessment is by coursework and examination.
+Assessment is by coursework.

 In this section

 People with learning disabilities have a right to live in local communities and to access the same range of facilities as others in society do.
 One of the greatest challenges to this is the behavioural difficulties that a significant number of people with learning disabilities display.
 Therefore, staff that work with people with learning disabilities and their families across a range of settings need to develop the skills and knowledge to offer positive support to this client group and their families.
 The initial skills and knowledge necessary to do this involves: being able to identify challenging behaviour, develop understanding of the functions of such behaviours and undertaking assessments of individuals who display challenging behaviour.

 This module is available as a standalone module / credit bearing module.

 Module runs over a 12 week period in total.
 Mode of Attendance can vary between modules ie weekly, block teaching or alternate weekly teaching.
 Please contact the individual Module Co-ordinator for details.

 All students are expected to attend all classes associated with the programme and be punctual and regular in attendance (where applicable).
 Attendance will be monitored at the University and Employers are informed of all absences.

 The content for each course is summarised on the relevant course page, along with an overview of the modules that make up the course.

 Each course is approved by the University and meets the expectations of: